Anogio/facebook_data_analysis/README.md

 ## Running the script
 ### Get your Facebook data
-Go to https://www.facebook.com/dyi to request a copy of your data.
+Go to https://www.facebook.com/dyi to request a copy of your data in JSON format.
 It should be available for download within a few hours.

 ### Run the script